5 Quick SEO Tips to Boost Your Website’s Organic Traffic

 - To spread link juice around websites

-Web pages should have crawlable link structure to reap the best result of registering the pages of a website in SERP.
+Web pages should have a crawlable link structure to reap the best result of registering the pages of a website in SERP.
 Properly implemented internal link optimisation can just help with that.

 The pages that are not ranking high enough in SERP are such pages which can reap benefits from internal linking.
 While linking to a page of comparatively better authority and SEO value can give the poorly ranked pages a powerful push forward in SERP.

 External Links are actually the hyperlinks that point to any external domain other than the source domain.

 In layman word of explanation, if another website establishes a link connected to your website, then that is considered an external link to your site.

 According to SEO experts, external links are the most imperative source of organic ranking.
 External links provide link juice more effectively and profusely than internal links as the search engines consider those a vote of confidence received from third-party.

 External links functions as a decisive ranking factor as Search engines resort to this factor of external links presence in a particular web page to determine the popularity of a given web page.

 Use of External links not only helps a website to connect to other websites but also helps webmasters build relationships.
 Linking externally is a regularly found trend among bloggers as this is a proven method of bringing more visitors to the website as well.